UPPMAX/UPPMAX-documentation/docs/software/gromacs.md

 The gromacs tools have been compiled serially.
 The mdrun program has also been compiled in parallel using MPI.
 The name of the parallel binary is mdrun_mpi.

-Run the parallelized program using:
+Run the parallelised program using:

 ``` bash
 mpirun -np XXX mdrun_mpi